Overview

 Bilateral Trade Data

-For Mains: India-China trade presents a paradox --- despite a severe trust deficit since Galwan 2020, trade has continued to grow.
+For Mains: India-China trade presents a paradox — despite a severe trust deficit since Galwan 2020, trade has continued to grow, reaching a record $151.1 billion in FY2025-26.
+China overtook the USA to become India's largest trading partner in FY26 — a significant geopolitical paradox given the border standoff.
 India imports electronics, machinery, active pharmaceutical ingredients (APIs), solar cells, and batteries from China.
-The trade deficit of nearly USD 100 billion reflects India's manufacturing dependence on Chinese supply chains --- a structural challenge for Atmanirbhar Bharat.
+The record trade deficit of $112.6 billion reflects India's manufacturing dependence on Chinese supply chains — a structural challenge for Atmanirbhar Bharat.

 Key Trade Concerns